The Lake County Astronomical Society

 Astronomy Day 2016

-We had a very successful Astronomy Day last year, even though the weather prevented outdoor activities and forced us to cancel the evening observing.
+We had a very successful Astronomy Day this year.
+The weather allowed outdoor activities such as solar viewing and a successful evening observing session.

 There were many "Thank you" comments, as well as "Great job", "Very interesting", "Very educational", "We really enjoyed it - thank you", "I had a blast", "A lot of fun", "You guys did a great job", and one person said "This is great - this is awesome, we really appreciate this".
 LOTS of kids left with their "comets" and craft projects, so those rooms were busy.